votejainism/jainism-party/README.md

 nhaparty.org/about-nha-party/constitution-and-documents

-A financial scheme will also be required
+A financial scheme is also required

 Links to financial schemes of other existing parties